Mom and baby:

 More likely to experience Severe Maternal Morbidity if screened positive for SUD at time of birth.

-Pilot Hospitals
+Participating Hospitals

+There are currently 12 participating hospitals in EBDC-SUD.
 The following hospitals were part of the initial EBDC-SUD pilot run in 2024:

 - Sentara Norfolk General Hospital